Japan machinery orders fall most in 18 months, add to outlook worries

 The Bank of Japan's key tankan survey showed in December big firms plan to boost capital spending by 10.8 percent this fiscal year to March, but companies have so far been slow to implement their spending plans because of uncertainty over the outlook.

-Analysts say capital spending should follow an uptrend given a generally favorable investment situation due to a hefty profit boost from the weak yen, ageing of existing production capacity, and low borrowing costs.
+Analysts say capital spending should follow an uptrend given a generally favourable investment situation due to a hefty profit boost from the weak yen, ageing of existing production capacity, and low borrowing costs.

 Prime Minister Shinzo Abe decided last month to slash the effective corporate tax rate to below 30 percent from next fiscal year starting April 1, piling pressure on companies to boost capital expenditure and raise wages in return.